Blog

 These other parties may be held vicariously liable for the doctor or other medical professional’s actions, depending on the relationship between the medical professional and the medical facility.
 Vicarious liability is a complex legal concept, which is why victims of medical malpractice should seek help from a licensed attorney.

-The Maryland medical malpractice lawyers at The Law Offices of Peter T. Nicholl have secured millions for medical malpractice victims.
+The experienced malpractice lawyers at the Baltimore location of The Law Offices of Peter T. Nicholl have secured millions for medical malpractice victims.
 We are ready to help you, as we know how devastating medical malpractice injuries can be.
 There are no upfront fees with our services, so there is no financial risk in working with us.

 There are various examples of negligence that hospitals could potentially be held liable for, including: